susumu-kushi/civil-society-control-engineering/README.md

 ## About This Archive

+Start Here

+1. Human Beings Are Not Objects
+2. Principle Zero
+3. What Is Civil Society Control Engineering?
+4. Social Health Checkup

 This archive explores a single question:

 **How can human dignity be preserved from feudal society, through modern law, and into the age of artificial intelligence?**